 The European parliamentary elections are for a single body, but they are nowhere near a unified election.
 The Treaty on the Functioning of the European Union (TFEU) gives the European Parliament the right to make proposals for a unified procedure for adoption by the European Council.10 Unfortunately, the Council has failed to agree on a unified procedure and settled instead for “common principles”: elections must be based on proportional representation, either through lists or “single transferable vote”.11

 As a result, the modalities of the elections differ from country to country, inducing major and minor differences in citizens’ rights:

 - In Austria and Malta, the voting age is 16; in Greece, 17; in the rest of the Union, 18.

 - In Belgium, Greece and Luxembourg, voting is compulsory; not in the rest of the Union.

 - EU citizens residing abroad can vote for lists in their Member State of residence, but different requirements of residence apply.

 - EU citizens residing abroad can vote in their Member State of origin, but different requirements apply, such as conditions on the time spent away.

 - Non-EU Commonwealth citizens residing in the UK and Gibraltar, as well as certain Brazilian citizens under a special status in Portugal, are allowed to vote in European elections.

-- Parties in France, Poland and Hungary, among others, need to overcome a 5% threshold to get into Parliament, while there is no threshold in Germany, Spain or Belgium.
+- Parties in France, Belgium, Poland and Hungary, among others, need to overcome a 5% threshold to get into Parliament, while there is no threshold in Germany or Spain.